microsoft/rushjs.io-website/pages/commands/rush_change.md

   --no-fetch            Skips fetching the baseline branch before running
                         "git diff" to detect changes.
   -b BRANCH, --target-branch BRANCH
-                        If this parameter is specified, compare current branch with the target branch to get changes.
-If this parameter is not specified, the current branch is compared against the "master" branch.
+                        If this parameter is specified, compare the checked out branch with the specified branch to determine which projects were changed.
+If this parameter is not specified, the checked out branch is compared against the "master" branch.
 ```

 ### See Also